 Employment at the University of La Verne

 The University of La Verne offers employees competitive compensation, a comprehensive health and welfare plan and a mandatory defined contribution retirement plan – Internal Revenue Code 403(b).
 All eligible employees must participate in the retirement plan as a condition of employment.
 Eligible employees are required to make a 5% contribution to the plan.
 The University of La Verne will make 10% contribution to employees’ retirement accounts.
-With respect to vesting, for employees hired on or after January 1, 2004, University contributions are fully vested upon completion of 3 years of employment.
+University contributions are fully vested upon completion of 3 years of employment.
 Regular university employees may also take advantage of the tuition waiver program and take classes toward a degree or for professional enrichment.

 The University is an equal opportunity employer and does not discriminate against for employment or employees on any basis prohibited by state and federal law.
 Those applicants requiring reasonable accommodation to complete the application process should contact the Office of Human Resources at (909) 448-4076.